 You don't have to worry about copyright when using open images, as long as you follow the rules use and for attribution, if the works are licenced under Creative Commons licences.

-Open Access images can be used in pubic facing student projects like posters, conferences, blogs, your portfolio as long as you follow the rules of the licences.
+Open Access images can be used in public facing student projects like posters, conferences, blogs, your portfolio as long as you follow the rules of the licences.

 You can even remix and build upon some Open Access images depending on the license terms.
 So they are a great choice for inclusion in creative projects.